 The four modules of DBT

 This is an essential part of all skills learnt in group sessions.
-Mindfulness helps you to observe your thoughts, be present and grounded in the moment.
+Mindfulness helps you to observe your thoughts, and be present and grounded in the moment.

 These skills will help you learn how to cope with personal conflict, how to say no and how to ask for what you need.
-On the surface these may sound like simple skills, but they are ones many of us struggle with.
+On the surface, these may sound like simple skills, but they are ones many of us struggle with.

 Rather than seeking to change a distressing event, DBT helps you understand, accept and tolerate distress better.
-The aim is to be able to bear pain skillfully and builds on your mindfulness work.
+The aim is to be able to manage pain and builds on your mindfulness work.
 Crisis survival strategies you may learn include self-soothing, distraction, weighing up pros and cons and ‘improving the moment’.

-What to expect
+What to expect from DBT

 There are four stages of treatment in dialectical behavioural therapy.
 There’s no set timeline for each stage and these will be led by you, depending on your goals.